mattwallington/OBD-II-Cloud-Tracker/README.md

 CargoCollector
 ==============

-Cargo Collector Service.
 Android service that interfaces with car via a standard ELM327 compatable OBD-II reader.

 Data points are gathered from the car and various sensors on the mobile phone on an interval and/or as changes occur.
 These data points are marshalled to JSON, compressed, and sent to an attached ZeroMQ server on a set interval.